apache/druid/docs/tutorials/tutorial-latest-by.md

 For example, consider a datasource with a measure column `y` that you aggregate with SUM, grouped by another dimension `x`.
 If you want to update the value of `y` for `x` from 3 to 2, then insert -1 for `y`.
 This way the aggregation SUM(`y`) is correct for any queries grouped by `x`.
 This may offer a significant performance advantage but the trade off is that the aggregation has to always be a SUM.

 In other cases, the updates to the data may already be deltas to the original, and so the data engineering required to append the updates would be simple.
-Just as before, the same mitigations as the previous case apply to improve performance with automatic compaction and rollup at ingestion time.
+The same performance impact mitigation applies as in the previous example: use rollup at ingestion time combined with ongoing automatic compaction.

-For example, consider the following table of events that log the change in point total for a user:
+For example, consider the following table of events that logs the number of points gained or lost for a user during a period of time:

 | `__time` |  `user_id`| `delta`|
 | --- | --- | --- |